Visiting the Palace of Versailles: A Complete Guide from Paris

 The Labyrinth was a network of hedged paths with fountains and these sculptures at junctions.
 It was a place for relaxation and education, destroyed because it was too expensive to maintain.
 A fittingly Versailles story: even the fun things got axed by the budget.

-Painting of Louis-Philippe I & Mini Statue
+Painting of Louis-Philippe we & Mini Statue

-A large painting shows Louis-Philippe I and his five sons leaving the palace after a military review in 1837, the year the museum opened.
+A large painting shows Louis-Philippe we and his five sons leaving the palace after a military review in 1837, the year the museum opened.
 In front of it sits a small bronze replica of the Louis XIV equestrian statue.
 It's a poignant juxtaposition: the king who built the palace, and the king who saved it by turning it into a public treasure.

 Marie Antoinette in the Park of Trianon